-13. Early Help
+14. Early Help

 Early help means providing support as soon as a problem emerges in a child's life.
-Providing early help is more effective in promoting the welfare of children than reacting later.
+Providing early help can be more effective in promoting the welfare of children than reacting later.

 Some children may be particularly vulnerable, and it is important that staff are particularly alert to their needs.
-Please see section 14 below for more details.
+Please see section 15 below for more details.